 Honestly, this part of Sofitel Metropole Hanoi afternoon tea is disappointing.
 I didn’t visit one of the best afternoon teas in Hanoi to enjoy the fruit.
 When I am in Asia every morning starts with a market visit, where I pick my fresh fruit.
 Here at the 5-star hotel, I prefer artisan cakes, French pastries, chocolate treats and a real scones.
 Reasonably, all the fruit pieces were of high quality, which lead to succulent mango, crunchy watermelon, and sweet pineapple.
 My favorite bit was the dragon fruit which had a small addition in the form of a citrusy coating.

 A far cry away from the Vietnamese capital and still part of the story is the Sofitel Legend Metropole Hotel.
-There were number of firsts for this place including the showing of the first movie in Indo-China.
+There was a number of firsts for this place including the showing of the first movie in Indo-China.
 By now the name and the setting changed, but the Le Club bar still supplies a great deal of glamour to the Hanoi.
 A touch of 20’s charm was also on our marble table in the shape of the silver sandwich stand with a beautiful arch on top.
 Part of it was classic afternoon tea treats which definitely apply to be one of the best afternoon tea in Hanoi.

 The only downside of Sofitel Metropole Hanoi afternoon tea are scones and a fruit plate.
 Surely it is nice to see some new variations of scones, but there should always be one plain classic scone aside.
 After all, you never know, maybe Queen Elizabeth II herself will enter that doors to indulge her afternoon tea.
 The other minus is a fruit plater of course.
 Like I said before, the fruit doesn’t have a place at high tea, period.
 Ok, there is another flaw.
 A guy who served us didn’t explain anything about Metropole Hanoi afternoon tea.
 If we would know about the chocolate library, we would order different.